12 – 18 October 2020

 In London, we believe in protecting and taking care of each other, but the scale of poverty is damaging our shared values of compassion and justice.
-So during this week people across the capital will be joining forces to highlight the reality of poverty in the capital as well as the great work being done to loosen the grip that poverty has on London families.

 It’s not right how low-paid and insecure work, high housing costs and our social security system are locking people into poverty.